Carantanians: Language

 Little is known of the language of the Carantanians, but it can be supposed that it was still very close to Proto-Slavic.
 Slovenian linguists have sometimes provisionally called it "Alpine Slavic" (alpska slovanščina).
 The Pre-Slavic toponyms, adopted and Slavicized by the Carantanians, as well as Bavarian records of Alpine Slavic names both help to shed light on the characteristics of the Alpine Slavic language.
 They were more connected to the West Slavic tribes than the South Slavic tribes according to their preserved characteristics from Proto-Slavic.

-From 8th century onwards the Alpine Slavic language underwent a series of gradual changes and innovations characteristic of South Slavic languages.
-By roughly 13th century, Slovene emerged from these innovations.
+From the 8th century onwards the Alpine Slavic language underwent a series of gradual changes and innovations characteristic of South Slavic languages.
+By roughly the 13th century, Slovene emerged from these innovations.

 The Freising Manuscripts, dating from the 10th century, which most surely originate from the region inhabited by the Carantanians, are considered to be the oldest documents in any Slavic language written in Latin alphabet.
 While still retaining many Proto-Slavic features, the language of the Freising manuscripts already exhibits certain developments characteristic of early Slovene.
 These texts are considered to be written in a transitional language between Alpine Slavic and modern Slovene.

 Traditions and social organization

 Not much is known about the social and political organization of the Carantanians.
 Most probably, they were organized in communal entities known as župas.
 A distinct social stratus known as kosezes (Kasazes in Latin, in German Edlinger, noble people), which were present also in other parts of the Slovene Lands until the High Middle Ages, is thought of having derived from the private army of the Carantanian prince.
 Medieval documents mention that the people freely elected their leader, but it remains unclear what social category the Medieval Latin name populus exactly referred to.

+A plaque in Cleveland recognizes that this ritual may have influenced the American Revolution.
+Thomas Jefferson had initialed a page in his copy of Jean Bodin’s “Republic” describing the unique process of Carantanian commoners having the power of choosing their leader, resembling modern democratic values.

 Several traditions, typical of the Carantanians, survived until the end of the Middle Ages, most notably the installation of the dukes of Carinthia, which was carried out until 1414.